nhsx/AnalyticsUnit/content/digest/kevin-digest-002.md

 Containerisation is the technology of the week but specifically [Podman](https://podman.io), a popular alternative to Docker.
 Why?
 Well, as we champion open ways of working and open source we have to accept that sometimes technologies that start off open and free can, in their search for revenue to sustain the project, become more restrictive and expensive.
-I am not going to argue about the ethics around persuing revenue for open source projects and I do not necessarily think it is a deal breaker --devs have to eat ~~langoustines~~ too.
+I am not going to argue about the ethics around pursuing revenue for open source projects and I do not necessarily think it is a deal breaker --devs have to eat ~~langoustines~~ too.
 If alternatives exist then they should be on our
 [radar](https://www.thoughtworks.com/en-gb/radar).

-Podman is a containerisation engine from RedHat and is almost at feature parity with Docker with the addition of a notable imporvement.
-Podman uses rootless containers which are more secure, and allow non root users to start containers with restricted priviledges.
+Podman is a containerisation engine from RedHat and is almost at feature parity with Docker with the addition of a notable improvement.
+Podman uses rootless containers which are more secure, and allow non root users to start containers with restricted privileges.
 ### Installing and using Podman on macOS

-Podman is avaliable on macOS via the Homebrew package manager.
+Podman is available on macOS via the Homebrew package manager.

 ```bash
     $ brew install podman